cebence/echoer/README.md

 A simple command-line utility that can be used to test console-redirection and/or parsing logic.

-The tool can echo a message to the `stdout` or `stderr` console stream, exit with a specific exit code, and simulate long running processing.
+The tool can echo custom text to the `stdout` or `stderr` console stream, exit with a specific exit code, check environment variable values, and simulate long running processing ending in success or failure.

 The tool will exit with a `0` exit code unless specified otherwise, or an invalid command argument is specified.